matsarou/movierama/README.md

 2. http://localhost:8080/movierama/movies/search?movie={movie_title}
 Search a movie in the local repository or the external APIs.

-The **class MovieResources.java** contains all Rest API paths that i used for the calls to the external APIs.
+The **class MovieResources.java** contains all API paths that i used for the calls to the external APIs.

 The **class MovieController.java** is the Controller of my mvc design.
 For the View two jsp files exist: